andrasq/node-qtimeit/Readme.md

 - it takes some amount computation to bring the cpu out of slow mode
 - with just one core active, the cpu will run in turbo (extra-fast) mode
 - with multiple cores active, the cpu can switch to a slower turbo mode
+- some cpus can use super-turbo speeds faster than the preset turbo
 - if the core temperature reaches an internal threshold, turbo mode might end
 - very short one-liners that fit into the cpu cache can benchmark as much faster than when run in more realistic settings alongside other code